DIVA-DAF: A Deep Learning Framework for Historical Document Image Analysis: DIVA-DAF - Document Analysis Framework

 The trainer connects the different components of our framework and runs them.
-It executes the different stages - training, validation, and testing - and runs the neural network.
-It is also responsible for initializing the different hardware devices and moving data and models to the correct device.
-We use the default implementation of PyTorch-Lightning, but users could also exchange or modify this part if required.
+It executes the different stages - training, validation, testing, and prediction - and runs the neural network.
+It is responsible for initializing the different hardware devices and moving data and models to the correct device.
+The default implementation of PyTorch Lightning is used, but users could also exchange or modify this part if required.
+Trainers are also connected to a logger and a callback component which will be described in subsection \ref{sec:reproductibility}, and a plugin component which enables changing the behavior of the trainer, e.g., custom precision or cluster environment implementations.

-Additionally to the four core modules, the framework contains several smaller components: loss, optimizer, metric, logger, callbacks, and plugins.
-Loss, optimizer, and metric are a subpart of the task module.
-The logger provides the possibility to use the user's favorite logging system (see section~\ref{subsec:features_logging}).
-With plugins and callbacks, which PyTorch-Lightning provides, the user can control the behavior of devices, stage loops, and other parts of the framework.